-We will analyse memory performance per item by running hierarchical linear regressions on each dependent variable.
-The hierarchical model structure will allow us to compare our results with previously-found effects of sensorimotor components on expected word memory performance (Dymarska et al. 2023a).
-In Step 1, we will enter Frequency and Length components as baseline predictors.
-In Step 2 we will add the four sensorimotor components (Body, Communication, Food, Object).
-There will be four regressions in total, one for each measure of memory performance (HR, FA, HR-FA, d^2).
+We analysed memory performance per item by running hierarchical linear regressions on each dependent variable.
+The hierarchical model structure allowed us to compare our results with previously-found effects of sensorimotor components on expected word memory performance (Dymarska et al. 2023a).
+In Step 1, we entered Frequency and Length components as baseline predictors.
+In Step 2 we added the four sensorimotor components (Body, Communication, Food, Object).
+There were four regressions in total, one for each measure of memory performance (HR, FA, HR-FA, d').

-Bayesian linear regressions will be conducted in JASP (version 0.16.4: JASP Team, 2022), with default JZS priors (r = .354) and a Bernoulli distribution (p = 0.5), from which we will report BFs for model comparisons between hierarchical steps and inclusion BFs of coefficients (i.e., relative likelihood of models including a particular predictor compared to models excluding it).
-The threshold for inference will be BF{inclusion} ≥ 6 for evidence in favour of a particular component's effect, or its reciprocal BF{inclusion} $\leq 1/6$ for evidence against its effect.
-Where evidence is in favour, the direction of the relevant coefficient will determine whether a given sensorimotor component elicits a facilitatory (or inhibitory) effect on word memory performance.
+Bayesian linear regressions were conducted in JASP (version 0.18.01: JASP Team, 2022), with default JZS priors (r = .354) and a Bernoulli distribution (p = 0.5), from which we report BFs for model comparisons between hierarchical steps and inclusion BFs of coefficients (i.e., relative likelihood of models including a particular predictor compared to models excluding it).
+The threshold for inference was BFinclusion $\ge 6$ for evidence in favour of a particular component's effect, or its reciprocal BFinclusion $\le 1/6$ for evidence against its effect.
+Where evidence was in favour, the direction of the relevant coefficient determined whether a given sensorimotor component elicits a facilitatory (or inhibitory) effect on word memory performance.

-In order to perform an exploratory comparison of the effect sizes per component in the current study with the results of Dymarska et al. (2023a), we will conduct frequentist linear regressions in JASP with the same model structure as above and extract part correlations per component per dependent variable.
-We will report these part correlations to illustrate the unique contribution each predictor makes to the dependent measure in question.
+In order to perform an exploratory comparison of the effect sizes per component in the current study with the results of Dymarska et al. (2023a), we conducted frequentist linear regressions in JASP with the same model structure as above and extracted part correlations per component per dependent variable.
+We report these part correlations to illustrate the unique contribution each predictor makes to the dependent measure in question.